Slicer/teem/README.txt

   Files related to compiling Teem with CMake

 * Testing/
   Tests run by CTest.
-More are being added.
+More should be added.

 * data/
-  Small reference datasets; more will be added for testing
+  Small reference datasets; more may be added for testing

 * arch/
   When using the old GNU make system, objects and binaries are put